pelipas/vault-plugin-secp256k1/README.md

 ```

 ### Export An Account
 You can also export the account by returning the private key.
+Since keys export is very sensitive operation its access rights should be configured properly and also the keys exporting is only possible as encrypted text, so the GPG public key should be provided as a rsaPublicKey parameter

-Using the REST API:
+Using the REST API (TODO: Add rsaPublicKey parameter example):
 ```
 $  curl -H "Authorization: Bearer $TOKEN" http://localhost:8200/v1/secp/export/accounts/0x54edadf1696986c1884534bc6b633ff9a7fdb747 |jq

 {
   "request_id": "a183425c-0998-0888-c768-8dda4ff60bef",